smitlathiya9903/Meeting-Tool/README.md

    ```

 4. Set up your Hugging Face API token:
-   - Create a `.env` file in the project root directory
+   - Create a `.env` file in the project root directory.
    - Add your Hugging Face API token to the `.env` file:
      ```
      HF_API_TOKEN=your_huggingface_api_token_here